Rolias/trello-helper/readme.md

 ## Available Functions

-See the [GitHub documentation]( https://htmlpreview.github.io/?https://raw.githubusercontent.com/Rolias/trello-helper/master/documentation/module-src_trello-TrelloPlus.html) for the list of available functions and their signatures
+See the [GitHub documentation]( https://htmlpreview.github.io/?https://raw.githubusercontent.com/Rolias/trello-helper/master/documentation/module-src_trello-TrelloPlus.html) for the list of available functions and their signatures.
+Look for the example usage.
+The param section was optimized for code assistance and type script and it makes the JSDoc runner just show a type of `Object` even though the underlying comment spells out all the proper property names.
+I figured you'll use the code assist feature a lot more than the documentation but the @example tags do show all the property names.

 ---
 [back to top](#table-of-contents)